ReemShkeep/C-Lab.s/LABS .md

 Answer the following questions:
 --------------------------------
 1) C Program to swap 2 integer values.
 (Swap function, calling by address)

-1) Receive character by character and then place the string terminator upon pressing enter, then display the string.
+1) Receive character by character and then place the string terminator upon pressing enter, then display the string.d

-2) C Program to take char and displays if it is "Normal or Extended key" along with its Ascii value.
+2) C Program to take char and displays if it is "Normal or Extended key" along with its Ascii value. d

-3) C Program to take firstName and lastName from user, then displays fullName.
+3) C Program to take firstName and lastName from user, then displays fullName. d

 4) C Program to Find the Frequency of Characters in a String